breadnone/UTKSharp---UIToolkit-Fluent-API-for-Unity3D/README.md

 # UTKSharp-UIToolkit-Fluent-API-for-Unity3D
 Fluent api for UIToolkit completely written in c#.
 No USS/UXML needed!

+<br>Still on-progress, most likely it will break on every update due to api style changes(currently the naming convention is a bit long)</br>

 # How-To:
 Add a refernce to UITKSharp namespace `using UITKsharp;`